 Some side effects can be serious.
 If you experience any of the following symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency care:

-- swelling of the face, feet, ankles, or lower legs
+- shortness of breath, swelling of the feet, ankles, or lower legs

 - red, scaly patches or pus-filled bumps on the skin

-Adults who receive adalimumab injection products may be more likely to develop skin cancer, lymphoma, and other types of cancer than people who do not receive adalimumab injection products.
+Adults who receive adalimumab injection may be more likely to develop skin cancer, lymphoma, and other types of cancer than people who do not receive adalimumab injection.
 Talk to your doctor about the risks of receiving this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it in the refrigerator and protect it from light.
 Do not freeze adalimumab injection products.
 Dispose of any medication that has been frozen.